tecsinapse/meteor-accounts-keycloak/README.md

-# hotello:accounts-keycloak
+# tecsinapse:accounts-keycloak

 A login service for Keycloak.
+Forked from hotello:accounts-keycloak

 ## Configuration